 The problem of surgical items being inadvertently left in various body spaces after an operation, has been with us since the practice of surgery began.
-Retained Surgical Items (RSI) is the preferred term rather than retained foreign bodies or objects.
+Retained Surgical Items (RSI) is the preferred term rather than retained foreign bodies or objects or uRFOs.
 Foreign objects include swallowed pennies, pins, shrapnel, bullets and other objects while surgical items are the tools and materiel that we use in procedures to heal not to harm.
 Retained surgical items are a surgical patient safety problem.

 RSIs can be discovered hours to years after the initial operation and a second operation may be required for removal.
 This type of case is a “canary in the OR coal mine” and is reflective of system problems in the operating room.
 It is rarely the result of a single individual error.
 New ways of thinking about human error and OR practices and understanding systemic changes in OR culture are required to prevent this event.
 System fixes require knowledge and information, a winning strategy, consistent multi-stakeholder engagement and leadership.

-With retained sponges under better control, now we are seeing increased reports of retained miscellaneous small items and unretrieved device fragments.
+With retained sponges under better control, now we are seeing increased reports of retained small miscellaneous items, devices and unretrieved device fragments.
 These include intact but separated parts of surgical items, some of which are not radiopaque, broken pieces of instruments, small microneedles, trocars, guidewires and sheaths.
 These events occur in the OR and throughout the hospital and involve a wide variety of procedural items and an expanded list of provider stakeholders.
 The preventive strategies for these types of items are not applicable only to the OR since retained guidewires, sheaths and catheters are found after interventional vascular, cardiac and radiological procedures.
 Various types of providers now must develop standardized processes to account for all of the tools and parts of devices.
 Practices originating in the OR can be shared with these other clinical groups to help prevent retention and speed accountability.